 Mg work function = 2√3

 There is a small geometric secret that begins to explain why this should be so.
-When the frequency of 0.856, or (√(√3 – 1)), is multiplied by √2, the result is 1.21000066.
+When the frequency of 0.856, or (√(√3-1)), is multiplied by √2, the result is 1.21000066.
 The value 121 is the result of 11².
-This value when divided by 7² is found to approximate ½π².
+When divided by 7², the value approximates ½π².
 As EM waves are formed of an E and B field offset at 90° to each other, the maximum distance between the E and B field becomes √2.
 This explains the multiplication of the threshold frequency by a factor √2.
 As π is the relationship between a circle’s diameter and its circumference, ½π equates to the distance of a half circle.
 Finally, the value is squared when these two waves are multiplied together.
 The result is that the circumference of a single half-wave is ½π², which can be approximated by 11²÷7².

-We have identified the appearance of 11², which, as the value 121 is just over 120, (remember that 2√3=√12), and just under √150, has a value of around 122.
-So it seems we have found a ‘sweet spot’ directly in between the two.
+We have identified the appearance of 11², which has a value of 12, just over 120, and just under √1.5, which has a value of around 1.22.
+So it seems there is a ‘sweet spot’ as we approach this value where the photoelectric effect beings.
 Previously, we noted that the wavelength of √6, and a frequency of √1.5, with a photon energy of around 5.
 As this central wavelength increases ever so slightly, the photon energy decreases to 4.9 which is 0.7².
-Therefore, the relationship between a frequency of 121 and a photon energy of 4.9 appears at around the same point.
+Therefore, the relationship between a frequency of 12.1 and a photon energy of 4.9 appears at around the same point.
 In simple terms, the value 7²=49 is derived from the photon energy, and the value 121=11² from the frequency of the wave.
 The squaring of the surface area of the circle is derived from this ratio.
-This is expressed geometrically in something called the Sandreckoner diagram, and is also the process used in da Vinci’s famous drawing, the Vitruvian Man.
+This is expressed geometrically in something called the Sandreckoner diagram, and is also the process used in da Vinci’s famous drawing, the Vitruvian Man

 Whilst this might seem like a rather strange coincidence, there is actually a logical explanation.
 The photoelectric effect operates at the boundary between matter and energy.
 When the wave form falls into resonance with the square, energy is extracted from the vacuum of space.